jpgoldberg/toy-crypto-math/docs/source/modules/utils.rst

 xor
 -----

 The :func:`utils.xor` and the class :class:`utils.Xor` provide utilities for xoring strings of bytes together.
-There is some assymetry between the two arguments.
+There is some asymmetry between the two arguments.
 The ``message`` can be an :py:class:`collections.abc.Iterator` as well as :py:class:`bytes`.
 The ``pad`` arguement on the other hand, is expected to be :py:class:`bytes` only (in this version.)
 The ``pad`` argument is will be repeated if it is shorter than the message.

 .. warning::